HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 For information on how user sessions are defined and when they begin and end, see [User Session consumption for HCL DX Cloud Native v9.5 production deployments](entitlement_checks_scenarios.md#how-to-monitor-user-session-consumption-for-hcl-dx-cloud-native-v95-production-deployments).

-## Unique Identifier for the HCL DX Deployment Session Usage Report
+## Unique identifier for the HCL DX deployment session usage report

 Optionally, set a unique identifier for the specified HCL DX Kubernetes deployment.
-This is included in the exported user session data helps to identify from which deployment any given report was produced.
+This is included in the exported user session data and helps to identify from which deployment any given report was produced.

 ```yaml
 configuration: